 Many lactation consultants charge between $200 and $300 per hour.
 Ruth Health’s 30-minute 1:1 sessions start at $75 for a single session and as low as $64 when you purchase a package.

 "I decided to join the Ruth Health team because I wanted to be a part of a company that's doing true and meaningful work.
 It makes me feel good to know that other new parents can get the support they need."Raye Parris, Ruth Health Certified Breastfeeding Specialist

 It’s important to work with a lactation consultant you feel comfortable with.

 While breastfeeding is a unique connection between you and your baby, support is key to overcoming any issues that you encounter.

 Ruth Health offers nearly 24/7 virtual lactation support from Certified Lactation Counselors (CLCs) to provide individualized care on your time.
 You can use this support to begin preparing for the journey of breastfeeding even before your baby arrives.

+Learn how we can help with your breastfeeding journey.
 And don't forget to join our community by signing up below!